NLO QCD predictions for $\boldsymbol{t\bar{t}\gamma}$ with realistic photon isolation: NLO QCD predictions with the fixed-cone isolation prescription

 In the case of $p_{T,\,\gamma}$, we find that the behaviour of the NLO QCD corrections is fairly different for the three scale choices.
 In particular, higher-order QCD corrections decrease from $34\%$ in the bulk of the distribution to $15\%$ in the tail for $\mu_0=m_t$.
 On the other hand, the NLO QCD corrections grow steadily to about $55\%$ towards the tails for the two dynamical scale settings exceeding the LO uncertainty bands in these phase-space regions.
 At the same time, the magnitude of the higher-order effects is different at the beginning of the spectrum for these two scale settings.
 We obtain NLO QCD corrections of the order of $10\%$ for $\mu_0=H_T/4$ and $20\%$ for $\mu_0=E_T/4$.
 Overall, the three NLO results differ by less than $2\%$, which is negligible compared to their corresponding scale uncertainties, which are $10\%$ for $\mu_0=E_T/4$, $8\%$ for $\mu_0=H_T/4$ and $6\%$ for $\mu_0=m_t$.

-For $M_{e^+\mu^-}$ the size of higher-order corrections for all three scale settings is quite similar.
-We observe large NLO QCD corrections at the beginning of the spectrum $(23\%-52\%)$, that decrease towards the tails.
+For $M_{e^+\mu^-}$ the size of higher-order corrections for the two dynamical scale settings is quite similar and substantially different from the $\mu_0=m_t$ case.
+Overall, we observe large NLO QCD corrections at the beginning of the spectrum $(23\%-52\%)$, that decrease towards the tails.
 As could be expected, the largest shape distortions, up to even $70\%$, are obtained for $\mu_0=m_t$.
-In the case of the dynamical scale settings these are only of the order of $30\%$.
+In this particular case, we indeed can find ${\cal K}=1.52$ in the first bin and ${\cal K}=0.82$ in the last one we plotted.
+On the other hand, for the dynamical scale settings these shape distortions are only of the order of $30\%$.
+We note here that the differences in the differential ${\cal K}$-factors for the three scale choices are mainly due to the very different underlying LO distributions.
+We can clearly see that the absolute NLO QCD predictions agree well with each other.
 Furthermore, the largest scale uncertainties, of about $40\%$, are obtained in the tail for $\mu_0=m_t$.
 They are even larger than the corresponding LO scale uncertainties estimated for these phase-space regions.
 The NLO scale uncertainties are reduced to $10\%-15\%$ for $\mu_0=E_T/4$ and $20\%-25\%$ for $\mu_0=H_T/4$.
 Finally, the differences between the two results obtained with the dynamical scale choices are less than $3\%$.
 They increase to $10\%$ when the fixed scale setting is employed instead.